 Even though Hoodoo and Conjure supplies are disseminated broadly on the internet these days, it is just as likely that one can find an actual physical botanica or spiritual store where one can purchase the essential merchandise of magical practices.
 These shops proliferate in urban areas throughout the United States, and more recently, we see that in the suburbs as well as some affluent neighborhoods there are places where religious and magical material goods are sold in a shopping venue.
-But one might view these institutions of Hoodoo as more than just marketplaces; consider the botanica as a museum of artifacts, a gallery of objects, a doctor’s office, and a not-so-liminal space where the Interested and the Curious can engage with experts and adherents of living cultural traditions.
-Think of a well-stocked botanica as an informational resource that functions on multiple levels or realms of significance: the commercial, the magical, and the artistic, or visual.
+But one might view these vital institutions of Hoodoo as more than just marketplaces; consider the botanica as a museum of artifacts, a gallery of objects, a doctor’s office, and a not-so-liminal space where Interested and Curious folks can engage with experts and adherents of living cultural traditions.
+Think of a well-stocked botanica as an informational resource that functions on multiple levels and realms of significance: commercial, magical, and artistic.